Lionsberg/lionsberg-wiki/The 12 Pillars of Lionsberg.md

-# The Twelve Pillars of Lionsberg
+# The 12 Pillars of Lionsberg

 If all generations of life and consciousness are to develop towards the fullness of their potential and flourish in harmony, a Total Nested Hierarchy of Issues and Goals logically present themselves.